rabite0/hunter/README.md

 // Go into the repos directory cd {source_dir}/hunter/

-// Note: if you want vim bindinings you will have to switch to the evil branch.
+// Note: if you want vim bindings you will have to switch to the evil branch.
 // git checkout evil

 // Build